 As passive investing has become more popular life becomes more difficult for active managers.
 While it is a mathematical certainly that the average manager will underperform the average after fees, the job of the stock picker has become more difficult in recent years as more funds have flowed to indexing, which in effect deceases the value of finding well managed companies at a reasonable price.
 The trend becomes self-re-enforcing as the flow of funds encourages more managers to forego stock picking.

 This in a period where frictional costs (management fees, trading commissions and the spread between the bid and asked prices) have been rapidly decreasing so the value of active management (not passive investing) should be increasing.

 In financial markets all trends are transitory, what is popular today rarely stays popular for very long, yet the trend to indexing has been going on for several years and is beginning to generate substantial distortions in the value of the underlying stocks.

 What goes up will eventually go down.
 Certainly, there are positive aspects in passive investing, but with capitalism there is never too much of a good thing until it becomes a bad thing.

-So, we are left to wonder how long the money will continue to flow predominantly to index funds, and speculate on the impact on the market when the trend does reverse.
-If you use the magazine headline indicator, then certainly we are at peak passive,” said Nick Colas, chief market strategist at Convergex.
+So, we are left to wonder how long the money will continue to flow predominantly to passive investing, and speculate on the impact on the market when the trend does reverse.
+If you use the magazine headline indicator, then certainly we are at peak passive investing,” said Nick Colas, chief market strategist at Convergex.
 “Everyone has chiseled out the tombstone for active management.”

 The day of the stock picker may return.
 Crowded markets rarely work out for investors following the trend.
 As John Kenneth Galbraith’s once said, “In economics, the majority is always wrong,” we wait until the market reveals how wrong, and for how long.